Skin & Coat Care

 Dandruff is dry flaky skin, which is made up of old skin cells that clump together.
 Even though a moderate amount of dandruff on your dog can be perfectly normal, excessive dandruff can be a sign that a pet's skin is overly dry, lacking nutrients, or irritated by an elemental cause.
 Treatment of pet dandruff will help relieve the itching and pain caused by dry, flaking skin.
 There are simple ways to enhance your dog's healthy skin, such as daily brushing and washing your dog with a specialized shampoo.
 Consult a vet, your local pharmacy or a professional groomer before choosing the shampoo - sometimes a wrong shampoo can cause skin problems.

 Dog's compulsive scratching and licking can be caused by different environmental, nutritional, parasitic, allergic, neurogenic or infectious causes.
 In order to rule out the reason why the dog is itching excessively, it is recommended to have a visit at a veterinarian.
-Inflamed, itchy, red, or scaly skin can be a sign of an allergic reaction.
-Abnormalities in a dog’s coat or skin should be a cause for concern, as they can indicate discomfort or an underlying health problem.

 The most common causes for itching are: